 We also have The Francis Centre as a base for students with any special educational needs.
 Students will receive mentoring and support and staff will help students to identify and work through any barriers to learning to allow them to transition successfully into lessons.
 For further information please contact Mrs D Bamford (bamford.d@allsaints.notts.sch.uk)

 Counselling

-Counselling is available for students but an appointment is needed via the JPC manager.
-However, drop in sessions are also held during lunchtimes on a first come basis in the JPC.
-There is also an online counselling service called KOOTH. www.kooth.com Students can log onto this site to speak to a counsellor via the internet in confidence.
+There is an online counselling service called KOOTH. www.kooth.com Students can log onto this site to speak to a counsellor via the internet in confidence.

 Healthy Family Team